-The Master’s programme Cultural Economics and Entrepreneurship in Rotterdam will be ideal for two types of students:
+The master specialisation Cultural Economics and Entrepreneurship will be ideal for two types of students:

 - students who are driven by an academic curiosity about the arts, cultural industries or economics;